 His research interest lies at the interface of theoretical condensed matter physics, chemistry, materials science and scientific computing.
 He studies the properties of matter using a variety of tools ranging from first principles many-body perturbation theory (GW/BSE method) and density-functional theory to classical force field methods and continuum theories.
 Currently, he is working on new materials for photovoltaics (for example, polymers), oxide-water interfaces for photoelectrochemistry, two-dimensional materials for electronics and energy storage (such as, graphene-based supercapacitors) and iron-based superconductors.

-Lischner JC, Ranno L, Dal Forno S, Computational design of bimetallic core-shell nanoparticles for hot-carrier photocatalysis, Npj Computational Materials, ISSN:2057-3960
+Ranno L, Dal Forno S, Lischner J, 2018, Computational design of bimetallic core-shell nanoparticles for hot-carrier photocatalysis, Npj Computational Materials, Vol:4, ISSN:2057-3960

 Dal Forno S, Ranno L, Lischner J, 2018, Material, Size, and Environment Dependence of Plasmon-Induced Hot Carriers in Metallic Nanoparticles, Journal of Physical Chemistry C, Vol:122, ISSN:1932-7447, Pages:8517-8527